tmarkec/row_to_grow/README.md

 - Newsletter: We offer a newsletter subscription service to keep our customers up-to-date with our latest products and promotions.
 By offering exclusive deals and promotions to our subscribers, we aim to foster customer loyalty and encourage repeat business.
 Upon subscription user receive our initial conformation email from us.
 First phase is just gather email address in our database then sign up with some provider to setup group emails for promotion of our products/business.

-- Partnerships: We have established partnerships with local rowing clubs to promote our products and build brand awareness within the local rowing community.
+- Partnerships: We have established partnerships with local rowing club [Killorglin](https://killorglinrowing.wordpress.com/) to promote our products and build brand awareness within the local rowing community.
 By attending local events and sponsoring local athletes, we aim to establish ourselves as a trusted and respected brand within the community.Also by sponsoring local athletes we extend our reach in marketing area in an old fashion way "Word of a mouth"

 #### Future marketing strategies
 - usage of the google and facebook ads to promote and target our audience
 - usage of the social media influencer to promote our products
+- usaging one of marketing platforms such as mailchimp, salesforce or klaviyo

 ### SEO
 -  We understand the importance of effective SEO strategies to increase our website's visibility in search engines like Google